If you or someone you love is having a stroke, immediate care is critical. Act fast., B.E.F.A.S.T.

 St. Mary Medical Center is the proud recipient of The Joint Commission's Gold Seal of Approval® for Advanced Thrombectomy Capable Stroke Center Certification.
 The Gold Seal of Approval® is a symbol of quality that reflects an organization's commitment to providing safe and effective patient care.
 Plus, these certifications ensure that patients admitted with a diagnosis of stroke receive the best possible care based on recommendations from the American Stroke Association.

-St. Mary Medical Center is the recipient of the Healthgrades Patient Safety Excellence Award™ for 7 Years in a Row (2012-2018), and has been named among the Top 10% in the Nation for Patient Safety for 6 Years in a Row (2013-2018).
-Our stroke program provides the latest treatment for acute stroke including IV Alteplase in addition to life saving mechanical thrombectomy– an advanced interventional procedure available to acute ischemic stroke patients.
+St. Mary Medical Center has been named among the Top 10% in the Nation for Patient Safety for the past two years in a row by Healthgrades (2022-2023).
+Our stroke program is certified as an Advanced Thrombectomy Capable Stroke Center by The Joint Commission and as a Comprehensive Stroke Center by the Los Angeles County EMS Agency.
+This means we can provide the latest treatment for acute stroke including a life-saving mechanical thrombectomy– an advanced interventional procedure available to acute ischemic stroke patients.
 Our stroke program offers patients an extensive continuum of care, from exceptional Emergency Department care to in-house acute rehabilitation.

 For more information, please read our Stroke Awareness Guide.